juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

   <figcaption>Error when trying to set <code>const</code> fields</figcaption>
 </figure>

 Watch out however, you can also assign objects to const variables.
 What is being assigned is the object reference, though.
-Hence, you cannot assign another object, but you can definitely change the object's properties.
+Hence, changing the object reference by assigning another object to the variable won't work, but you can definitely change the object's properties.

 ```javascript
 const myObjConst = {